schneebergerlab/plotsr/README.md

        -o output_plot.png \
        -S 0.5 -W 7 -H 10 -f 8
 ```
-This creates the output_plot.png in the `example` directory.
+These steps create the output_plot.png in the `example` directory.

 [plotsr.sh](./example/plotsr.sh) file contains ten different commands corresponding to different modes of visualisation (stacked vs itx mode), different selection of genomic regions (all chromosomes, some chromosomes, or specific region), and different orientation of chromosomes (horizontal vs vertical).